fabio-rosati/little-lemon/README.md

 - The user is welcomed with a (fake) login screen.
 The user data is asked once and persists upon app relaunch.
 - The menu screen shows all the dishes and allows to filter by category and text search.
 The menu data is fetched once from the internet and stored in a local database.
 - The user can log out clearing all data.
+- Push notifications can be received and displayed.

 ## Screenshots
 <p float="left">